 Some people using psyllium products have experienced serious allergic reactions, including anaphylaxis resulting in sudden breathing problems.
 If you experience any difficulty breathing, vomiting, or chest pain, seek immediate medical attention.
 Do not use psyllium if you are allergic to psyllium, the Plantago lanceolata plant known as English plantains, any other member of the Plantaginaceae plant family.

 You should also see your doctor if you:

 - have persisting (more than 7 days) or worsening symptoms while taking psyllium

 - are taking agents that can slow down intestinal movement (e.g., opioids, loperamide)

 - had a recent abdominal surgery

 - have hard stools that cannot be passed

 - have symptoms of nausea, vomiting, fever, and stomach pain

 Psyllium must be taken with adequate amounts of fluid.
 Without enough water, psyllium can swell and block the throat or intestines and may cause choking and bowel obstruction.

 People who have diabetes should use psyllium products with caution, since psyllium can lower blood sugar.
-It can also drop your blood pressure, and people with low blood pressure or taking blood pressure medications should use it with care.

 Women who are pregnant or breast-feeding should use psyllium only on the advice of a health care professional.